MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/developing-a-custom-rewrite-provider-for-url-rewrite-module.md

 Now that the rewrite provider has been registered it can be used in the inbound and outbound rules.
 To test the provider you will create a rule that redirects all requests for URLs that have "\_" symbol to the URL where that symbol is replaced with "-".
 For example a request to a URL like this `http://localhost/some_blog_post/` will be redirected to `http://localhost/some-blog-post/`.

-To create a rule that uses this rewrite provider add the following XML code inside of the &lt;rewrite&gt; element in the web.config file:
+To create a rule that uses this rewrite provider add the following XML code inside of the `<rewrite>` element in the web.config file:

 [!code-xml[Main](developing-a-custom-rewrite-provider-for-url-rewrite-module/samples/sample3.xml)]